As if I need another DIY project!!! I just couldn't resist the idea of applying blackboard paint to a part of my kitchen.

 Next step is to add a border.
 Stay tuned for the final results!

-The complete step-by-step project is available with the line drawing pattern just as you see it here...or customize the name of your bistro!
+The complete step-by-step project is available with the line drawing pattern... you just need to customize the name of your bistro!

 I've made it super easy for you to do this yourself.
-No painting experience needed!!!
+Not a whole lot of painting experience needed!!!

-The instructions, line drawing patterns, color palette and brush list are all simply detailed for you.
+The instructions, line drawing patterns, color palette and brush list are all provided for you.
 Lots of photos to help you along the way!